 Since most heat generators burn fuel as the energy source, some safety considerations shall be in order.
 It is because combustion systems mostly operate with excess air to lower combustion temperature and hence produce lower NOx emissions.
 Therefore, carbon monoxide would be one of the products of the reaction.
 A safety issue for heat exchangers is therefore carbon dioxide leakage into the air passing through the flue gas tubes.
 CO is a colorless gas without any smell, which can cause headaches, dizziness, nausea, and even death in high levels.
 Therefore, detectors should also be arranged to monitor such leakages.

 The air is forced by one of the HVAC system components, called the blower, through the heat exchanger into the air ducting that would take the warm air to where it is intended.
 The blower is driven by an electric motor by a shaft.
 The flow of the air could adjusted by modifying the motor speed.
 Such motors should be of the variable speed type.

-Variable speed motor blowers will reach higher speeds incrementally, and therefore lower the amount of noise when lower amounts of air is required.
-This gradual increase of speed would also decrease wear and tear of the rotating parts, as well as lowering the energy consumption of the unit; therefore, operation and maintenance costs would be lower for these kinds of blowers.
+Variable-speed motor blowers will reach higher speeds incrementally, and therefore lower the amount of noise when lower amounts of air is required.
+This gradual increase in speed would also decrease wear and tear of the rotating parts, as well as lowering the energy consumption of the unit; therefore, operation and maintenance costs would be lower for these kinds of blowers.

 Condenser Coil or Compressor

-The evaporator coil is one of HVAC system components located indoors that receives the condensed refrigerant liquid from the compressor.
-The liquid refrigerant is atomized by spraying nozzles that increases the rate of refrigerant evaporation when it comes to contact with the room’s warm air.
+The evaporator coil is one of the HVAC system components located indoors that receives the condensed refrigerant liquid from the compressor.
+The liquid refrigerant is atomized by spraying nozzles that increase the rate of refrigerant evaporation when it comes to contact with the room’s warm air.